nikolayg/nikgrozev-website/_posts/blog/2014-07-31-starting-vm-with-custom-image-security-group-and-key-pair-via-jclouds.md

 ```

 Note that in the above code we use the AWS region as a part of the image ID (line 6).
 This is a requirement for EC2.
-Also we constructed an AWS specific image query with
+Also, we constructed an AWS specific image query with
 the image owner id as a parameter (line 14).